-$$u(z) = \frac{u}{\kappa} \ln\left(\frac{z}{z_0}\right),$$

-where u(z) is the wind velocity (averaged over some time interval) at a height z above the bed, u is the shear velocity, κ is the von Kármán constant (0.41), and z_0 is an effective roughness length that includes the effects of grain-scale roughness and microtopography (e.g. Bauer et al., 1992; Dong et al., 2001).
+$$u(z) = \frac{u}{\kappa} \ln\left(\frac{z}{z_0}\right),\tag{1}$$ where u(z) is the wind velocity (averaged over some time interval) at a height z above the bed, $u$ is the shear velocity, $\kappa$ is the von Kármán constant (0.41), and $z_0$ is an effective roughness length that includes the effects of grain-scale roughness and microtopography (e.g., Bauer et al., 1992; Dong et al., 2001).
 Velocity profiles measured in the field are commonly fit to Eq.
-(1) to estimate u and/or τ_b for input into empirical sediment transport models (often after a decomposition of the bed shear stress into skin and form drag components) (e.g. Gomez and Church, 1989; Nakato, 1990).
+(1) to estimate $u$ and/or $\tau_b$ for input into empirical sediment transport models (often after a decomposition of the bed shear stress into skin and form drag components) (e.g., Gomez and Church, 1989; Nakato, 1990).
 Fits of wind-velocity profiles to Eq.
-(1) also provide measurements of z_0 .
-Given a value for z_0 , a time series of u and/or τ_b can be calculated from Eq.
+(1) also provide measurements of $z_0$ .
+Given a value for $z_0$ , a time series of $u$ and/or $\tau_b$ can be calculated from Eq.
 (1) using measurements of velocity from just a single height above the ground.
 This approach is widely used because flow velocity data are often limited to a single height.
-Equation (1) only applies to $z \ge z_0$, and may be further limited in its accuracy within the roughness sublayer, i.e. the range of heights above the ground comparable to the height of the largest roughness elements.
-Values of z_0 depend on microtopography/land cover (quantifying this dependence in unvegetated landscapes is a key goal of this paper) and are typically in the range of $10^{-2}-10^1$ mm for wind flow over arid regions (Prigent et al., 2005).
+Equation (1) only applies to $z \ge z_0$ , and may be further limited in its accuracy within the roughness sublayer, i.e., the range of heights above the ground comparable to the height of the largest roughness elements.
+The roughness sublayer is the layer where the mean velocity profile deviates from the law of the wall as the flow interacts with individual roughness elements.
+This layer is typically considered to extend from the ground surface to a height of approximately twice the height of the tallest roughness elements.
+Values of $z_0$ depend on microtopography/land cover (quantifying this dependence in unvegetated landscapes is a key goal of this paper) and are typically in the range of $10^{-2}$ - $10^{1}$ mm for wind flow over arid regions (Prigent et al., 2005).

-Most existing methods for estimating z_0 using metrics of surface roughness or microtopography rely on the concept of a dominant roughness element, the size and density of which the user must specify a priori (e.g. Lettau, 1969; Arya, 1975; Smith and Mal even 1977; Jacoba 1999; Devenable 1991; 1994; Keen and Smith 2000a).

-- 15 and McLean, 1977; Jacobs, 1989; Raupach, 1991, 1994; Kean and Smith, 2006a).
-Procedures are available for estimating z_0 in landscapes with multi-scale roughness, but they often rely on idealizations such as treating the microtopography as a sequence of Gaussian bumps (e.g. Kean and Smith, 2006b).
+Most existing methods for estimating $z_0$ using metrics of surface roughness or microtopography rely on the concept of a dominant roughness element, the size and density of which the user must specify a priori (e.g., Lettau, 1969; Arya, 1975; Smith and McLean, 1977; Jacobs, 1989; Taylor et al., 1989; Raupach, 1992, 1994; Kean and Smith, 2006a).
+Procedures are available for estimating $z_0$ in landscapes with multi-scale roughness, but they often rely on idealizations such as treating the microtopography as a sequence of Gaussian bumps (e.g., Kean and Smith, 2006b).
 Nearly all natural landscapes have microtopographic variability over a wide range of spatial scales.
-Identifying the dominant - scale objectively and uniquely can be difficult.
+Identifying the dominant scale objectively and uniquely can be difficult.
 For example, the top plot in Fig. 1 shows a hypothetical case of a landscape composed of two superposed sine waves.
-The effective roughness length of a landscape is related to the presence/absence or extent of flow separation, and flow separation is primarily controlled by the derivatives of topography (slope and curvature) rather than the amplitude of the bedforms/roughness - elements (Simpson, 1989; Lamballais et al., 2010).
-As such, roughness elements of smaller amplitude but steeper slopes may exert greater control on z_0 values compared with roughness elements that are larger in amplitude but gentler in slope.
-Given a landscape with multi-scale roughness in which each scale has distinct amplitudes and slopes, it can be difficult to identify the dominant scale or scales of roughness for the purposes of estimating z_0 .
+The effective roughness length of a landscape is related to the presence/absence or extent of flow separation, and flow separation is primarily controlled by the derivatives of topography (slope and curvature) rather than the amplitude of the bedforms/roughness elements (Simpson, 1989; Lamballais et al., 2010).
+As such, roughness elements of smaller amplitude but steeper slopes may exert greater control on $z_0$ values compared with roughness elements that are larger in amplitude but gentler in slope.
+Given a landscape with multi-scale roughness in which each scale has distinct amplitudes and slopes, it can be difficult to identify the dominant scale or scales of roughness for the purposes of estimating $z_0$ .